 The authors give a list of symptoms to detect the audience’s lack of attention and solutions to solve it.

-Critic of the “Made to Stick” :
+Book critique of the “Made to Stick” :

-This book is simple, easy to understand and provides a detailed guide to making ideas stick, in all areas one can imagine, from education to marketing, as well as sales or storytelling.
+Made to stick is simple, easy to understand and provides a detailed guide to making ideas stick, in all areas one can imagine, from education to marketing, as well as sales or storytelling.
 The authors have carried out a survey, which they relate at the start of the book and which indicates that even complete beginners following the book’s precepts manage to create efficient commercials that stick.
 It is ultra easy to check if our messages can stick and to choose the best one by using this table:

 Use it for yourself! 😉